nihalnijuv496-wq/3-Body-Problem-Simulation/README.md

 4. **Restart** — resets all bodies to their positions, velocities, and properties at the moment Start was first clicked.

 5. **Reset** — clears everything so you can place new bodies from scratch.

+### Using presets

+Click a preset button in the sidebar (visible before any bodies are placed) to automatically configure all 3 bodies into a known stable configuration.

+**Equilateral Triangle (Lagrange L4/L5)** — places 3 equal-mass bodies at the vertices of an equilateral triangle with velocities tuned for a circular orbit around their common centre of mass.
+Once loaded:
+- Most sliders are locked to preserve the solution's constraints
+- **Mass** and **Radius** sliders remain editable
+- Changing mass on any body updates all three simultaneously and recalculates the required orbital velocities
+- A **Triangle Side** slider is added to each tab, letting you scale the triangle while the velocities adjust automatically

+### Monitoring the simulation

+Switch to the **Runtime Data** tab (the first tab, available once bodies are placed) to see live values for each body:
+- Velocity — magnitude, angle, and Vx/Vy components
+- Position — current centre coordinates
+- Kinetic Energy, Potential Energy, and Total Energy per body
+- **Total System Energy** at the top — useful for checking whether energy is being conserved over time

 ---